 - When jars have been processed for the recommended time, turn off the heat and remove the canner lid.
 Wait five minutes before removing jars.

 - Use a jar lifter to remove the jars, and place them on a towel.
-Leave at least one inch of space between the jars during cooling.
+Leave at least 1 inch of space between the jars during cooling.
 Let the jars sit undisturbed for 12 to 24 hours.

 Pressure canners for use in the home have been extensively redesigned in recent years.
 Models made before the 1970s were heavy-walled kettles with clamp-on or turn-on lids.
-They were fitted with a dial gauge, a vent port in the form of a petcock or counterweight and a safety fuse.
+They were fitted with a dial gauge, a vent port in the form of a petcock or counterweight, and a safety fuse.

-To be absolutely certain you are getting a true reading of the temperature inside your pressure canner you must:
+To be absolutely certain you are getting a true reading of the temperature inside your pressure canner, you must:

 - Get rid of air trapped inside the pressure canner by venting.
 Air trapped inside the canner lowers the temperature obtained at 5 pounds, 10 pounds and 15 pounds of pressure and results in underprocessing.